COVID-19 pandemic in Ontario: Statistics

 The "Ontario Dashboard" is a web page provided by the Ontario COVID-19 Science Advisory Table with frequently updated statistics about the pandemic in Ontario.

 Testing

 Public Health Ontario has six testing laboratories to which samples can be sent.
 The main laboratory is the top four floors of the MaRS Centre in the Discovery District of downtown Toronto.
 As of early April 2020, accounting firm KPMG has been contracted to organize all the labs in the province that are capable of microbial testing.
-In addition to the six public health labs, this includes ten hospital networks and three private lab networks, including Dynacare and LifeLabs.
+In addition to the six public health labs, this includes ten hospital networks and three private medical lab networks, including Dynacare and LifeLabs.

 Access

 Access to testing is set by Public Health Ontario who publishes a guidance document that defines the conditions for an individual to be tested.
 Conditions have included close contact with a test-confirmed case, recent travel, admission to hospital for serious symptoms, healthcare worker, longterm care home resident, etc. The set of conditions has been updated repeatedly from January to April 2020, at times reducing access and at other times increasing access to testing.
 Starting in March, the public health units across the province have opened over 70 assessment centres, which members of the public can visit if directed by a health professional.
 These range from mobile units, to walk-up locations, to drive-through locations.
 This diverts potentially infected people from hospitals and doctors' offices.
 If warranted, the centre will collect a swab from a visitor for testing.
 Swabs are also collected at hospitals and by public health officials, for example, at long-term care facilities.

 Since many cases are not tested, the number of test-confirmed cases, which are the infection numbers reported by the Ontario government, should not be misconstrued as the actual number of infections, which have been estimated to be substantially higher.
 Unlike some countries, the number of suspected or probable infections is not reported by the Ontario government.

 In an effort to reduce a burden on provincial assessment centres amid a continued surge in cases, Ford announced on September 23, 2020, that it would expand testing of asymptomatic people by-appointment into pharmacies across the province, beginning with 60 locations by September 25, 2020.
 He also announced plans to deploy saliva-based rapid testing at three hospitals in Toronto.
 Accordingly, the province announced on September 24, 2020, that it would discourage asymptomatic patients from receiving tests at assessment centres.

 Due to the surge of the Omicron variant in mid-late December 2021, effective December 31, 2021, PCR testing would be limited to high-risk individuals who have symptoms and workers in high risk settings.